Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

 In this section, we discuss how one can determine the reduced vibrational density matrices using the permutation symmetric space.
 These density matrices can be used to calculate hopping rates to the vibrational ground state.
 In section~\ref{sec:calc-resp-funct} below, we discuss how to calculate the hopping rates in the general case.

 We can write eigenstate $r$ as follows:

 where $k_p,l_{N-p}$ index the vibrational patterns of the excited and unexcited molecules, as introduced above.
-A crucial step to calculating observables is to define an object $\rho_{\uda}^r$.
-This object describes the vibrational configuration of a single molecule, conditioned on that molecule being in the $\sigma={\uda}$ state, arising from the coherence between the ground state and the state $\ket{\Psi^r}$ written above.
+A crucial step to calculating observables is to define an object which we will denote as $\rho_{\sigma}^r$.
+This object, which in general is \emph{not} a density matrix, describes the vibrational configuration of a single molecule associated with coherence between the ground state $\ket{\Psi^0}$ and the state $\ket{\Psi^r}$, conditioned on the molecule in question being in the $\sigma\in{\ua,\da}$ state.
 This is defined by taking a trace over the electronic and vibrational configurations of all molecules other than the one in question.
 This can be written as:

-Here $i$ is an arbitrary molecule (since states are permutation symmetric), and $\nu, \nu^\prime$ denote vibrational number states on the molecule in question.
-Unless $r=0$, this object is not technically a reduced density matrix, however for brevity we refer to it as such.
+Here we suppressed molecule labels (since states are permutation symmetric), and $\nu, \nu^\prime$ denote vibrational quantum numbers of the molecule in question.
+As noted above, unless $r=0$, this object is not a reduced density matrix.

-To evaluate this, we need to trace out the vibrational state of the $N-1$ other the molecules.
-This can be done using the maps $\mathcal{M}_{n-1\mapsto n}$ defined above.
-This mapping identifies which set of indices for the $N-1$ molecules we trace out combine with the state $\nu$ of the molecule of interest to find a given index for the $n$ molecule problem.
-We can apply this either to the $p$ excited molecules or $N-p$ unexcited molecules to find the conditional density matrices.
+To evaluate this, we need to trace out the vibrational state of the $N-1$ other molecules.
+This can be done using the maps $\maptop$ as defined above or $\maptonp$, applied respectively to the $p$ excited molecules or to the $N-p$ unexcited molecules.
 We discuss these two cases in turn.

-\subsubsection{Excited molecules, $\rho_{\ua}^r$}
+\subsubsection{Excited molecules, \texorpdfstring{$\rho_{\ua}^r$}{}}

-To find the element ${\rho_{\ua}^r}_{\nu,\nu^\prime}$, we need to find all pairs of states with $p$ excited molecules which are reduced to the same $p-1$ molecule state when $\nu,\nu^\prime$ are taken out.
+To find the element $({\rho_{\ua}^r})_{\nu,\nu^\prime}$, we need to find all pairs of states with $p$ excited molecules which are reduced to the same $p-1$ molecule state when $\nu,\nu^\prime$ are taken out.
 For example, if we denote $k^{}_{p} = \indset_{p}(\{\nu\})$ and $k^{\prime}_{p} = \indset_{p}(\{\nu^\prime\})$ as the indices of a pair of states $\{\nu\}$ and $\{\nu^\prime\}$ of $p$ excited molecules, that reduce to the same state $\{\nu^{\prime\prime}\}$ of $p-1$ excited molecules with index $j^{}_{p-1} = \indset_{p-1}(\{\nu^{\prime\prime}\})$, we can write

 With these maps, we can then trace over $j_{p-1}$, describing the state of the other excited molecules.
 The trace over the set of unexcited molecules is trivial.